 Once you have your watermelon at home, here are a few other tidbits that might be helpful to know:

 - Watermelons are 92% water, but that doesn’t mean they’re not also nutritious.
-Did you know watermelons contain Vitamin A, C and B6 and are also a good source of lycopene and potassium.
+Did you know watermelons contain Vitamin A, C and B6 and are also a good source of lycopene (anti-inflammatory), citruline (amino acid good for blood pressure) and electrolytes – potassium and magnesium.
 Read more from the Watermelon Board.

 - Your average, 20lb seedless watermelon will produce 90 3/4 inch slices or 11 cups nicely cubed pieces with another 6 cups of juice and trimmings.